undercontr/directus-operation-unique-slugify/README.md

 ## Installation

 1. **Package Installation**:
-   - Install the package using `npm i directus-extension-unique-slugify`
+   - Install the package using `npm i directus-operation-unique-slugify`

 2. **Restart Directus**:
    - Restart your Directus instance to load the new operation extension.